GSana2812/Salary_Predictions_XGBRegressor/README.md

 In the predict, based on the components shown, you can play around with values and in the end you will get the predicted salary while on explore you have a representation of charts and trends.

+-explorer_page.py -> code containing all necessary charts and visualizations -predict_page.py -> code containing the prediction value

+All these 2 pages will get concluded in the app.py file.

 Feel free to experiment with the app: <b> streamlit run app.py </b>

 At a second moment, this app can be easily deployed in streamlit cloud community or another platform like docker.
 But this will probably take place with upcoming projects.